 If your spouse or partner has not yet been landed as a Permanent Resident, and your separation is permanent, you should contact Immigration, Refugees and Citizenship Canada (IRCC) and ask to withdraw your spousal sponsorship.

 Once a foreign national becomes a Permanent Resident, sponsors do not have the ability to decide if they can remain in Canada or not.
 Your ex-spouse or partner is entitled to live in Canada as long as they meet all conditions imposed upon them as Permanent Residents of Canada.
 However, if you feel that you were duped into the relationship strictly so that the foreign national could obtain status in Canada, you can report your situation to Canada Border Services Agency by calling 1.888.502.9060 and they may choose to investigate.

 I have been asked by a family to marry their daughter so that she can remain in Canada.
 I am willing to do this, even though we don’t have any relationship.
 How should we proceed?

-The Way Immigration regularly works with Spousal and Partner sponsorship applications.
+The Way Immigration can assist with your common-law or spousal sponsorship application for obtaining permanent residence.
+We regularly help couples with the application process, forms and compiling all the documents to ensure it goes smoothly.
 We would be pleased to assist you with understanding your best options to have your loved ones join you in Canada as quickly and as easily as possible.